dallenbaldwin/custom-field-finder/README.md

 Enables console logging for the program.
 Intended for testing purposes.

--  group : logs folders
+-  structure.group : logs folders
--  item: logs .jrxml and .jasper files that are checked
+-  structure.item: logs .jrxml and .jasper files that are checked
+-  hasCustomFields.found: logs the keyword and line of found line
--  hasCustomFields: logs the parsed jrxml object
+-  getInfo.fileData: logs the full contents of the .jrxml file

 #### Defaults

+-  structure.group : true
--  group: false
+-  structure.item: false
--  item: false
+-  hasCustomFields.found: false
--  hasCustomFields: false
+-  getInfo.fileData: false

 ---